Adambean/gitlab-ce-ldap-sync/README.md

 Specify whether Gitlab groups not found in LDAP should be deleted.

 You should only enable this if you don't like empty groups being left over in Gitlab after doing a purge in your directory.
+Consider if such groups still contain projects you need to keep.
+(This scenario remains untested!)

-**Only empty Gitlab groups will ever be deleted.
-If there are extra groups with members still in them they will not be deleted.**
+Only empty Gitlab groups will ever be deleted.
+If there are extra groups with members still in them they will not be deleted.

 Default: *false*